Quick Gift Bags For Little Things

 One of my favorite finds in the last few years is Res-Q Tape.
 Oh honey, keep a roll of this handy.

 Res-Q Tape from Collins.

-Res-Q Tape, from Collins, is a double sided tape that sticks nicely to fabric.
-A five yard roll sells for between three and four dollars.
+Res-Q Tape, from Collins, is a double-sided tape that sticks nicely to the fabric.
+A five-yard roll sells for between three and four dollars.
 Check with your local quilt shop for availability.